 - Chivalrous Pervert: Played for Laughs when Lupin refuses to tell Yutika what she wants to know.
 So she screams, "Pervert!" at the top of her lungs.
 Cue Zenegata and dozens of police officers charging onto the scene repeatedly chanting: "Lupin the Pervert!" with Zenegata calling him, "Groper of Women"!

 - Cool Big Sis: Definetively Camilla for Yutika.

-- Conspicuous CGI: The cars during the escape sequence and also the airships.
+- Conspicuous CG: The cars during the escape sequence and also the airships.